This blog may contain affiliate links. Read our disclosure policy for more info.

 It’s a lively place to hang out and the local artists paint in the square every day.
 And in the afternoons, live music is usually playing!

 You’ll visit here on the free walking tour but you won’t get enough time to stop and enjoy the square so definitely head back when you can!

 7. Take a Mexican cooking class

-On a cooking class, you’ll usually cook around four dishes over the course of around 2 hours.
+In a cooking class, you’ll usually cook around four dishes over the course of around 2 hours.
 You’ll leave with the knowledge and recipes to make your own amazing Mexican food for your family and friends!

 8. Wander the El Parian Market

-The market is walking distance from the square and also quickly visited on the free walking tour.
+The market is within walking distance from the square and also quickly visited on the free walking tour.
 But once again, you don’t get enough time to truly explore the market on this tour so it’s best to visit on your own when you have an hour or two to spare.

 9. Visit a traditional Mexican candy store on Calle de los Dulces

 Coming to Mexico is a food lover’s dream, but it doesn’t stop at spicy sauce, tacos, and tequila (or mezcal).
-That’s because Mexico is home it some very unique and delicious candy’s that I guarantee you won’t find anywhere else!
+That’s because Mexico is home it some very unique and delicious candy’s that I guarantee you won’t find anywhere else.